dannguyen/journalism-syllabi/README.md

 <a href="http://wp.vcu.edu/nenudata/">Homepage</a> /
 <a href="http://wp.vcu.edu/nenudata/wp-content/uploads/sites/4058/2014/02/Syllabus-Data-Journalism1.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>In our Data Journalism and Visualization course, you will learn how to use the Internet and other digital technology to find ideas, information and sources for your stories.
+        In our Data Journalism and Visualization course, you will learn how to use the Internet and other digital technology to find ideas, information and sources for your stories.
 In particular, you will learn how to obtain and analyze data – about health, crime, education, economics and other topics.
-You...</em></p>
+You
+        </small></p>

         <p>Instructors: Jeff South</p>
     </td>
     <td>
-        Northeast Normal University
+        <small>Northeast Normal University</small>
     </td>
   </tr>